gmflau/oracle-public-cloud-dse/README.md

-# oracle-compute-dse [Work In Progress]
+# oracle-public-cloud-dse [Work In Progress]
-Scripts for deploying to Oracle Public Cloud (OPC)
+Scripts for deploying DataStax Enterprise (DSE) to Oracle Public Cloud (OPC)

 These don't work yet, sorry.